Dinorush/LTSRebalance/README.md

 Does a comprehensive rebalancing of titans and titan kits focused on LTS balance.

+### Installation

+Download the zip from the [latest release](https://github.com/Dinorush/LTSRebalance/releases) and extract the files to `Titanfall2/R2Northstar/mods`.

 ### Activation

 This mod enables a new setting, "LTS Rebalance", under the "Promode" category in private match settings.
 When turned on, LTS Rebalance changes will apply.